AdafroLabs/Intro-to-Linux-Server-Admin/README.md

 #### Pre-requisites

-This course assumes basic knowledge of working with linux and basic linux commands.
+Basic working knowledge of linux and commands.

 You can check out the [Intro to Linux](https://github.com/AdafroLabs/Intro-to-Linux-2022) course by adafrolabs incase you are totally new to it.